coffeemug/defstartup/_drafts/productivity.md

 __First__, I use e-mail as a single centralized system to keep track of all extrinsic tasks, and never immediately agree to do anything that takes more than thirty seconds.
-Instead, I ask people to e-mail me the task:
+Instead, I politely ask people to e-mail me the task (having a template that's a keystroke away helps):

 > I'm working on something right now and can't commit to doing this.
 Could you send me an e-mail and I'll see if I can get to it?